 Mode of instruction

 A retake of the exam and 1 assignment is permitted.
-Compensation between exam and assignments is permitted, providing that the exam and all assignments are completed with a minimum grade of a 5.0 and that attendance is in order.
+Compensation between exam and assignments is permitted, providing that the exam and all assignments are completed with a minimum grade of a 5.0.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.